LunarFlash/Augmented-Reality/README.md

-# Augmented Relatity app which uses HDAugmentedReality to display points of interests from Google Places around the user via the iPhone camera.
+# Augmented Reality app which uses HDAugmentedReality to display points of interests from Google Places around the user via the iPhone camera.